 - a method of charging as negotiated to suit the circumstances.

-In addition to their fees, solicitors will charge you for expenses incurred on your behalf, for example, barrister's fees or court fees.
+In addition to their fees, solicitors will charge you for expenses incurred on your behalf, for example, barrister's fees or court fees and some internal expenses such as photocopying.

 They cannot charge you for preparing your bill.